 After completing my undergraduate degrees, I worked as a Judicial Research Fellow at the San Francisco Superior Court, where I analyzed factors affecting the initiation and conclusion of court cases.
 Prior to entering the graduate program at Stanford University, I worked as a research assistant for economists at the Hoover Institution and Stanford University Graduate School of Business.

 Over the years, I have participated in the recruitment of minority and female students for the Capital Fellows program, and for Stanford University.
-Most recently, I received funds from the Stanford University Vice Provost for Graduate Education to improve both the intellectual community, and diversity, of the Social Sciences.
+Specifically, I received funds from the Stanford University Vice Provost for Graduate Education to run programs that improve both the intellectual community and diversity of the Social Sciences.